wp-plugins/robo-gallery/readme.txt

 = How to change width of the gallery thumbnails border? =

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One of the options it's border width in pixels.

+= Is it possible to change transparency of the hover shutter? =

+Yes, it's possible to change transparency in gallery settings

 = How to change style of the gallery thumbnails border? =